mikedilger/mosaic-spec/docs/identity.md

 <status>PAGE STATUS: early draft</status>

-## Users and Servers

-Identities are split between Users and Servers.
+## Sovereign Identity

-Users in Mosaic are self-created and self-administered.
+Identities in Mosaic are self-created and self-administered.

-This requires each end user to securely manage their secret key material.
+This requires each end user and server to securely manage their secret key material.
 Convenient methods for doing so are outside of the scope of Mosaic except insomuch as we define master keys and subkeys with the purpose that subkeys are intended for online use, and master keys are intended to be long-term and kept more securely, perhaps being offline, in hardware, or managed by a trusted service.

-## User Identity

-A user is defined to be the person, organization, or other entity with knowledge of the secret half of an [EdDSA](cryptography.md#digital-signature-with-eddsa-ed25519) keypair.
+An identity is defined to be the person, organization, or other entity with knowledge of the secret half of an [EdDSA](cryptography.md#digital-signature-with-eddsa-ed25519) keypair.
 This key pair is considered their *master keypair*.